Start your day off right with a sweet and satisfying super green smoothie that is filled with tropical fruit.

 You can make a smoothie with any combination of fruits or vegetables that you like.
 Play around with the ingredients and find your new personal favorite smoothie.

 Here are some suggestions to get you started:

-Thickener – A half of an avocado that has been chopped adds a wonderful creamy texture to the smoothie.
-If you don’t care for avocados then you can use plain (unsweetened) Greek yogurt.
+Thickener – Depending on the size of the avocado, using up to one-half of an avocado that has been chopped adds a wonderful creamy texture to the smoothie.

 A few of my favorite protein and fruit combinations are; raspberry and peanut butter, vanilla protein powder with blueberries and banana, chocolate protein powder with raspberries.
 Toss in a tablespoon of flax or chia seeds with the protein powder for an extra dose of omega 3’s.